Tommy Alexandersson

 Stig Tommy Alexandersson (born 1 March 1948) is a Swedish serial killer convicted to life imprisonment for five murders in 1988.
 He is known as the Butcher from Enköping (Slaktaren från Enköping) – a nickname that comes from the fact that he killed his victims with a cleaver and butcher knife.

 Early life

-Alexandersson grew up on the countryside outside Enköping, Sweden together with three brothers and three sisters.
+Alexandersson grew up in the countryside outside Enköping, Sweden, together with three brothers and three sisters.
 Alexandersson has said in various interviews how his father controlled the family with violence.
 For instance, the father lifted him up against a wall, hit him in the face with his fists and whipped him with an inner tube.
 He also said that when he was five years old, his father chased his mother with a large axe so that she had to climb out the window in her underwear.
 At the age of 14, Alexandersson left home.
 He drank alcohol and took drugs – and before he turned 20, he was known as a violent man and drunk in Enköping.